ankowals/saf/README.md

 	    }

-An example of log is below
+An example of a log is below